plone/plone.restapi/docs/source/usage/content.md

 `PATCH` allows providing just a subset of the resource, such as the values you actually want to change.

 If you send the value `null` for a field, the field's content will be deleted, and the `missing_value` defined for the field in the schema will be set.
-Note that this is not possible if the field is `required`, and it only works for Dexterity types, not Archetypes:
+Note that this is not possible if the field is `required`:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests